ryok90/nextjs-mf-examples/README.md

 ## How to run the sample

-To run the sample in development mode, run the following command:
+To run the samples in development mode, run the following command:

 ```bash
 npm run dev
 ```

-To run the sample in production mode, first build the sample using the following command:
+To run the samples in production mode, first build the samples using the following command:

 ```bash
 npm run build
 ```

-Then, run the following command to serve the sample:
+Then, run the following command to serve the samples:

 ```bash
 npm run start